craigmax-dev/craigmax-dev/README.md

 Interests include technology, medicine, engineering, and climate science.

+Indie hackers who want to work on something climate related?
+Reach out to me!

 <!--   I am an aerospace/mechanical engineer from Scotland ![](icons/scotland.png) in the final part of my postgrad studies at the Delft University of Technology ![](icons/netherlands.png) and living in Madrid ![](icons/spain.png). -->